WouterStemgee/azure-bicep-training/1_Introduction.md

 ### 1.3 What is Bicep?
 How does it fits into an infrastructure as code approach?
-- Bicep is a Resource Manager template language that's used to declaratibely deploy Azure resources.
+- Bicep is a Resource Manager template language that's used to declaratively deploy Azure resources.
     - it is a **domain specific language** (DSL) designed for a specific domain and not meant to be used as a standard programming language
         - only used to create Resource Manager templates
     - the syntax is intended to be easy to understand and straightforward to learn